xulabs/projects/README.md

 ### Research
 We are developing computational analysis techniques for processing large amounts of Cryo-ET data to reconstruct, detect, classify, recover, and spatially model different cellular components.
-We utilize state-of-the-art machine learning (including deep learning) approaches to design CECT specific data analysis and modeling algorithms.
+We utilize state-of-the-art machine learning (including deep learning) approaches to design Cryo-ET specific data analysis and modeling algorithms.
 Our research automates the cellular structure discovery and will lead to new insights into the basic molecular biology and medical applications.

 <img src="https://user-images.githubusercontent.com/31047726/51266413-3613ec00-1989-11e9-810f-f8cb4924f435.png">